I am the author of God’s Creative Gift—Unleashing the Artist in You and The Creator’s Healing Power—Restoring the Broken to Beautiful.

 I am a jack-of-all-trades; master of none.

 I sing, lead worship, play guitar and flute.
 I have painted and crafted—on both large and small scales.
 I love drama, dance, and embodied prayer.
 I write—songs and books.
 I preach, teach, and lead.
 I coordinate large community worship gatherings and workshops.
-Yet, I do none of these in a full-time capacity or with any perfected skill.
+I teach on embodiment, creativity and spirituality.
+I work with people in recovery and with those who have experienced trauma and wounding to help them reclaim their bodies and sense of self.
+Yet, I do none of these in a full-time capacity.

 In the past, I hated this aspect of my skill set, until my friend Aaron Wardle (a gifted worship leader & songwriter) told me that this “jack-of-all-trades” approach to ministry was a great asset.
 He admired my courage—he saw no fear in me that couldn’t be overcome by my faith in God to equip me in any given moment.
 Instead of waiting until I had perfected some art form, I stepped out in faith, expecting God to fill in the gaps.
 And he did.